orientechnologies/orientdb-docs/Distributed-Configuration.md

 }
 ```

-Starting from v2.1.6 is possible to catch event of command during asynchronous replication, thanks to the following method of OCommandSQL:
+Starting from v2.1.6 is possible to catch events of command during asynchronous replication, thanks to the following method of OCommandSQL:
 - `onAsyncReplicationOk()`, to catch the event when the asynchronous replication succeed
-- `onAsyncReplicationError()`, to catch the event when the asynchronous replication errored
+- `onAsyncReplicationError()`, to catch the event when the asynchronous replication returns error

 Example retrying up to 3 times in case of concurrent modification exception on creation of edges:
 ```java